 First, here are a few things to consider:

 Have you read our publication?
 Take a moment to explore both our online and print.
 We suggest you read a few issues to get a good feel for what Converge is about before submitting anything.

 We write for those in transition: between school and work, singleness and marriage, freedom and responsibility, doubt and faith.
 We write as friends on the journey together, rather than one coaching another down the path.
 We share what we’ve learned through experience, rather than what we’ve heard or been taught.
 Our stories, like our lives, don’t need to be tidy, with all the right answers.

 We’d like to see stories on life, relationships, experiences, work, culture, and of course, faith.
 Please keep it real — the best stories always come from something true.
 Apologies in advance to the limerick lovers, we do not accept poetry.

 Our website is a place for more personal, upfront experiences.
-Think of it like a safe place for confessionals, and stories you’re not afraid to tell.
+Think of it like a safe place for confessionals, cultural critiques, and stories you’re not afraid to tell.

 How can you write?
 Yes, we have guidelines:

 - We like sass, grit, and passion

 - We don’t want articles that include insults or shaming